okvee/tscfg-docgen/README.rst

 ---------------------

 All supported configuration options will be demonstrated using maven plugin configuration.
-The same set of options can be used when working directly with the core library.
+The same set of options can be used when working with the core library directly.

 inputFilePattern
   Pattern used to identify configuration files to read the configuration from (see `FileSystem.getPathMatcher(String)`_ for pattern syntax information).
-Defaults to ``glob:/**/src/main/resources/reference.conf`` (This pattern matches ``reference.conf`` files in all (sub)directories, i.e. even in sub-modules if the module using the plugin has some.
+Defaults to ``glob:/**/src/main/resources/reference.conf`` (This pattern matches ``reference.conf`` files in all (sub)directories, i.e. even in sub-modules in case the module using the plugin has some.
 This makes it possible to generated one global configuration documentation for an entire multi-module project).

 outputFile
   Path to the file that will contain generated documentation.
 Defaults to